bereaetherton/NetworkWorkshopAPS2024/README.md

 ### 5. Epidemic Networks in R by Berea Etherton and Jacobo Robledo

-In this directory the material for session 5 is present.
-In this session we will explore
+This directory contains the materials for Session 5.
+In this session, we will explore the following topics:

-* SIR Modeling
+- SIR Modeling
-* Network-Based Epidemic Models
+- Network-Based Epidemic Models
-* Random Networks
+- Random Networks
-* Scale-Free Networks
+- Scale-Free Networks
-* Small-World Networks
+- Small-World Networks
-* Simulations
+- Simulations

 ### 6. Microbiome Networks in R by Ashish Adhikari